ARM-software/EndpointAI/graph_interpreter/Interpreter.md

 The multichannel data field is a pointer of arcs' data.
 This is pointer to list of structures of two "INTPTR_T" (32bits or 64bits wide depending on the processor architecture).
 The first INTPTR_T is a pointer to the data, the second tells the number of bytes to process (for an input arc) or the number of bytes available in the buffer (for output arcs).

-In the default situations all the "size" fields are identical : the number of bytes to process is equal to the amount of memory free to take the computation result.
-But the node manifest can specify node_variable_rxtx_data_rate=1 and the scheduler may call the node with different "size" fields.

-A node can have **4 arcs**.
+A node can have **16 arcs**.
 Each of them can have individual format (number of channels, frame length, interleaving scheme, raw sample type, sampling rate, time-stamps).
+Arcs can be used for other purpose than data stream,  like parameter storage.

 ### Status